 Eixample Modernism Festival: a long weekend with Gaudí

-Calling all vintage fans: the Eixample Dret quarter will play host to its annual Modernism Festival on the last weekend in May 2017, with activities for all the family!
+Calling all vintage fans: the Eixample Dret quarter will play host to its annual Modernism Festival on the first weekend in June 2019, with activities for all the family!

 metro: Girona (L4)